fitmat/FMBridge/README.md

 ## Whats new in the release - v0.1.28
 * Internal logging.
-Now testor can better understand FMResponse log.
-Insert "I/FMResponse" in search bar
+Now tester can better understand FMResponse log.
+Insert "I/FMResponse" in search bar ( helpful for @Nachiket @Lalita )
-* Added new Game ID - Penguin Pop (Refere section 1.3.1)
+* Added new Game ID - Penguin Pop (Refer section 1.3.1)

 ## Whats new in the release - v0.1.27
 * changes in setGameMode API (Ref. section [1.7.5](https://github.com/fitmat/FMBridge#17-api))